danielburgess/ZAMN-SuperFamicade/readme.md

 - HUD is customized to show "Lives:#"
 - HUD is moved to the bottom of the screen
 - Basic support for P1 coin-up in-game
+- Includes basic support for SRAM mapping for both LoROM and HiROM (if you want to convert the game to HiROM for whatever reason)

 What's next:
+- Test HiROM SRAM Support
 - Additional support for extra input for the SuperFamicade Controller Board (make support switchable - always on until other features are implemented) (SuperFamicade/SFC Controller Board project here: https://hackaday.io/project/3121-super-famicade)